HVAC Training Shop is reader-supported. As an Amazon Associate, we earn from qualifying purchases.

 As your portable AC removes heat from the air inside your room, it blows this heat through the exhaust hose.

-If you want to use your portable AC as a dehumidifier the effects of this can be desirable.
-By removing the vent hose and setting your portable AC to dehumidify mode, you can turn your portable AC into a dehumidifier.
+By removing the vent hose and running your portable AC, you can turn your portable AC into a dehumidifier.
 If you use your portable AC in this manner it will dehumidify, but not cool your room.

 How a portable air conditioner works